himanshumaurya0007/PRODIGY_WD_01/README.md

 ## Setup

-1. Clone the repository.
+1. Clone this repository to your local machine.
+2. Navigate to the `PRODIGY_WD_01` folder.
-2. Open `index.html` in your web browser to view the project.
+3. Open `index.html` in your web browser to view the project.

 ## Get Started